Sheffield DocFest: 2012

 Speakers included Gareth Malone and Tim Pool.

 2011

-2011 saw the Festival move from November to June, right off the back of the November 2010 Festival.
+In 2011, the Festival moved from November to June, right off the back of the November 2010 Festival.
 The Festival opened with Morgan Spurlocks' POM Wonderful Presents: The Greatest Movie Ever Sold and featured box-office hit Senna, Alma Har'el's debut Bombay Beach, an Albert Maysels retrospective, and Oscar-winning director Barbara Kopple's Gun Fight.

 Awards

 The Sheffield DocFest Awards honour the best documentaries from the DocFest programme, and are judged by industry professionals.